turbot/guardrails-docs/docs/runbooks/enterprise-install/install-te/index.md

 **Turbot Guardrails Enterprise (TE)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

+TE is application layer of a Turbot Guardrails Enterprise deployment.
+Relies on the Turbot Guardrails Database (TED) and Foundation (TEF) products.
 Each TE installation deploys a new version of the Turbot software -- Every Turbot release requires a new TE version.

 ## Prerequisites

-- Access to the Guardrails master AWS account with Administrator privileges.
+- Access to the Guardrails primary AWS account with Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.

 ## Step 1: Access AWS Console